fleek-network/fleek-network-docs/docs/node/install.md

 ```

 :::warning
-To build the Fleek Network Lightning CLI successfully, the version >= 1.75.0 is required.
-Make sure that you have installed at least cargo, rustc version 1.75.0
+In order to successfully build the Fleek Network Lightning CLI, you need to have version 1.75.0 or higher installed.
 :::